 The new bill recognises the success of the legislation already in effect in Northern Ireland and Scotland, and aims to adopt a similar process.
 It is, however, likely that any legislation we see now will be substantially altered by the time it reaches assent – if it gets to that stage at all.
 In the meantime, we can continue to watch and wait, in the hope that this overlooked area of law can finally be made clear.

-For more information on any of the mattes raised in this article, please contact us on 0117 904 6000.
+For more information on presumption of death or any of the other issues raised in this article, please contact our Private Client Services team us on 0117 904 6000.